kat0h/Intel_RDFP_Library_Builder_for_ESP32_C6/README.md

-# Intel BID Library Builder for Raspberry Pi Pico 2
+# Intel Decimal Floating-Point Math Library Builder for Raspberry Pi Pico 2

-This directory contains a script for building the Intel Binary Integer Decimal (BID) library specifically optimized for the Raspberry Pi Pico 2 (RP2350) microcontroller.
+This directory contains a script for building the Intel Decimal Floating-Point Math Library (RDFP) specifically optimized for the Raspberry Pi Pico 2 (RP2350) microcontroller.

 ## License